 Some of the tanks are themed and include various replicas of underwater historical artefacts, such as a bronze Christ of the Abyss statue, a part of Grand Harbour, or wrecks of ancient ships and modern airplanes.

-Our favourite part of the visit, however, was the ability to experience the species up close.
+Our favourite part, however, was the ability to experience the species up close.
 We kept walking through the acrylic tunnel back and forth, as we admired majestic sharks and stingrays swimming right above our heads.
 We tried to get the perfect shot – sadly, we failed due to poor lighting.
-Adult tickets are €13.90 at the ticket desk (you can get €3 off with an ISIC card) or €12.50 if you book online on the Malta National Aquarium’s website.
+At the time of our visit, adult tickets were €13.90 at the ticket desk (you could get €3 off with an ISIC card) or €12.50 if you booked online on the Malta National Aquarium’s website.

 The city of Birgu, also known under the name Vittoriosa, is a place that might’ve slipped under our radar if we didn’t come across a post promoting Malta Artisan Markets at the Old Naval Bakery.